Erling Kagge: Published works

-Kagge has been on the cover of L'Uomo Vogue.
+Kagge has been on the cover of Time Magazine and L'Uomo Vogue.

+Space Exploration

+In 2022, Kagge was engaged by the European Space Agency to provide an independent and objective assessment on the geopolitical, economic and societal relevance of human and robotic space exploration for Europe.
+The 12-person strong star-studded group, known as the “High Level Advisory Group” (HLAG), presented its independent report on the state of European space exploration to the 315th session of the ESA Council at ESA Headquarters in Paris on 23rd of March 2023.

 Personal life

-Kagge has three daughters: Nor, Ingrid and Solveig.
+Kagge lives in Oslo and has three daughters: Nor, Ingrid and Solveig.
+Their mother, Jorunn Anne Salthella, died of pancreatic cancer in 2022.

 Kagge is a leading collector of international contemporary art.
-Four European museums have dedicated shows to his collection in recent years: Astrup Fearnley Museum for Modern Art in Oslo, Fondacion van Gogh Arles, Sala Santander in Madrid and Museion in Bolzano.
+Five major European museums have dedicated shows of his collection in the last ten years: Astrup Fearnley Museum for Modern Art in Oslo, Fondacion van Gogh Arles in France, Sala Santander in Madrid, Museion in Bolzano, Italy and KODE in Bergen, Norway.

-The pioneering explorer supports the Premier League club Arsenal, stating 'Over the years I've sailed the oceans, skied to the Poles, climbed the mountains and written books, but Arsenal have never been out of my thoughts'.